Skip to content

 九伝 History

-Another legend tell us the story about General Yi Gou who fled from military defeat in China and landed at Ise where he hid in the Sada caves close to Iga and practized Zen meditation.
-Yi Gou was a master of Hichō-ongyō-jutsu.
-After some generations these teachings formulated into different ryū-ha (schools) of martial arts.
+Another legend tells of General Yi Gou, who fled China after military defeat and landed in Ise.
+He reportedly took refuge in the Sada caves near Iga, where he practiced Zen meditation.
+Yi Gou was a master of Hichō-ongyō-jutsu (flying hidden techniques).
+Over generations, these teachings evolved and gave rise to various ryū-ha (schools) of martial arts.

-In the early 1900’s 高松寿嗣 Takamatsu Toshitsugu learned all nine schools (and more) from three masters.
-He had many students but at the end of his life he had only one true student left, and that was Hatsumi Yoshiaki who changed his sir name to Masaaki (same kanji but different pronunciation).
+In the early 20th century, 高松寿嗣 Takamatsu Toshitsugu learned all nine schools (and more) from three different masters.
+Although he had many students throughout his life, by the end he entrusted everything to one true successor: Hatsumi Yoshiaki, who later changed his given name to Masaaki (same kanji, different reading).

-The following poem was written by Takamatsu sensei to Hatsumi sōke.
+The following poem was composed by Takamatsu Sensei for Hatsumi Sōke:

 Long ago I was an accomplished warrior of the Koppōjutsu tradition.